 Obtain the large ember

 When I upgraded my first weapon to +5, I found that the game wouldn’t let me upgrade to +6.
-The reason for this is that I hadn’t given the Large Ember to Andre yet.
+This is because I hadn’t given the Large Ember to Andre yet.

-To obtain this ember, you need to venture to the kitchen in the Depths.
+You need to venture to the kitchen in the Depths to obtain this ember.
 There is a chest that contains the ember near the first butcher you encounter.

 Ascend the weapon past +5

-Once the ember is in your inventory, you need to give it to Blacksmith Andre.
-You will notice that the weapon still doesn’t show up in the upgrade screen.
+Once the ember is in your inventory, you must give it to Blacksmith Andre.
+You will notice that the weapon still doesn’t appear on the upgrade screen.
 To fix this, press the Ascend option, which allows you to upgrade it to +6.

 Farm for some shards